What is the difference between the xA4 and xA9?

 Does the bladeRF run in a Virtual Machine?

-Yes, the bladeRF will work in a Virtual Machine (VM).
+Yes, the bladeRF should work in a Virtual Machine (VM).
 However, XHCI emulation should be enabled to ensure the bladeRF communicates to the VM using SuperSpeed speeds.
 In some situations, performance may be impacted.

 How is the bladeRF powered?